Cc-Hy/CMKD/README.md

 We have also implemented another version with [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) for Nuscenes dataset.

 ## News
+**[2023.2.14] We have several updates.**

+**Notice: Due to the short schedule, instructions and pre-trained models will be released gradually in the near future, and there may be many issues and bugs, please feel free to let us know if you have any questions.**

+* Support center head in response distillation
+* Support more teacher models in the framework (We now have SECOND, CenterPoint and PointPillar), more pre-trained models will be released later
+* Support to set different feature level as the distillation guidance
+* Add visualization utils to visualize the BEV feature maps and the detection results
+* Support for Nuscenes dataset will be released very soon

 **[2022.11.20] We release some instructions and pre-trained models covering the KITTI experiments.**

 This implementation has some differences from our paper, but the core idea is the same.